 The intent of this standard is to allow interoperability between different 802.22.3 SCOS systems, or to allow elements of an 802.22.3-compliant SCOS system that are operated by different system owners to be interconnected.
 It would also allow proprietary and other sensing systems to be interconnected with the 802.22.3 system through proxy mechanisms.

-The focus of this standard is on management and control of a sensor network, the ability for a variety of users to interrogate system capabilities and task scanning functions, and for the sensing data to be transmitted to an end-point.
 The management, analysis, and visualization of sensed data are not within the scope of this standard.

 2. Purpose